 Welcome, if you are reading this you have some interest in the sport of Water Polo.
 The aim of this page is to explain what you need to do to find a pool where you can watch Polo, play Polo and make a decision to take up a sport which will keep you active until you choose to stop.
 Few other sports require fitness levels comparable to water polo, but to begin you need to find a club.

 Club choice: the clubs in the Region are listed in the following link.
-Like fruit, some have an odd shape, and some are sourer than others.
-To allow you to identify which should be sweet look for the swim21 mark.
-This indicates that the club is focused on improving its delivery to its members and should allow you to develop to your potential.
+A number of clubs are swim21 accredited, this indicates that the club is focussed on improving its delivery to its members and should allow you to develop your potential.

 Some schools enter the English Schools Swimming Association Water Polo competition.
 For more information go to their web site www.essa-schoolswimming.com/waterpolo.html This is a good way to get more competition and play games with your school mates.

 As a group the number of Polo players is small but this is changing.
 So it is important that you know the opportunities that should be open to you and offered to you from the club.